-Bangladesh cafe hit by brutal hostage-taking attack reopens
+Bangladesh cafe reopens after brutal hostage-taking attack

-DHAKA, Bangladesh (AP) — A Bangladesh cafe besieged by militants who killed 20 hostages last year has quietly reopened in a shopping mall a few blocks from its old, bloodied site.
+DHAKA, Bangladesh (AP) — The Bangladesh cafe besieged by militants who killed 20 hostages last year has quietly reopened a few blocks away from its old, bloodied site, which remains taped off by investigating police.

-Staff members said this week’s reopening of the Holey Artisan Bakery represents a new beginning.
-One owner, Sadat Mehedi, said he felt heartened to see the tables full of customers on Thursday.
+For Shahriar Ahmed and the 16 other staffers, some of whom were working during the horrifying siege, the reopening of Holey Artisan Bakery represents hope and a new beginning.

+“This is beautiful to come back here with all my dearest colleagues,” Ahmed said while preparing a cappuccino for a customer on Thursday.
+“Our old, familiar guests are coming and congratulating us, congratulating from their hearts.”

 The July 1 attack by five young Bangladeshi extremists stunned the nation and drew condemnation from abroad.
-The attackers held dozens of hostages overnight.
-When Bangladeshi paramilitary troops stormed the restaurant the next morning, they found 20 hostages dead, including 17 foreigners.

-The government responded by cracking down on extremist groups in the country, but dismissed claims of responsibility by the Saudi-based extremist group the Islamic State.

 Most Read Stories